MECHENG 325 : Dynamics of Fluids and Structures

 Course Prescription

 3D rigid body dynamics - inertia tensor, Euler's equations, gyroscopic motion.
 Vibration of single and two degree of freedom systems.
 Applications to vibration engineering.
-Introductory acoustics and spectral analysis.
+Introductory acoustics and New Zealand sound insulation standards.
 Mass, linear momentum, angular momentum and energy equations.
 Application to internal and external flows, boundary layers, pumps, turbines and lifting bodies.
 Experimental and numerical methods, dimensional analysis, similarity, and flow measurement.

 Course Overview